sflix/Gizmo/README.md

 # Gizmo
 Work in progress.
-Please do not use or shar.
+Please do not use or share.
 This is for private use.